railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	   *Product Form*

 #.
-Click on the :guilabel:`Prices & Suppliers` tab and enter \ ``57.50``\  into the :guilabel:`Cost Price`
-	field and \ ``132.50``\  into the :guilabel:`Sale Price` field.

-#.
 Click the :guilabel:`Accounting` tab, then click :guilabel:`Save` and observe that
 	:guilabel:`Accounting Properties` here remain empty.
-When product transactions occur, the Income and Expense accounts that you've just defined in the Product Category are used by the Product unless an account is specified here, directly in the product, to override that.
+When product transactions occur, the Income and Expense accounts that you have just defined in the Product Category are used by the Product unless an account is specified here, directly in the product, to override that.

 #.
 Once the product is saved it changes to a non-editable state.
 If you had entered data
-	incorrectly or left a required field blank, the form would have stayed editable and you'd need to click from tab to tab to find a field colored red, with an error message below it, that would have to be correctly filled in.
+	incorrectly or left a required field blank, an error message would pop-up, the form would have stayed editable and you would need to click from tab to tab to find a field colored red that would have to be correctly filled in.

 .. index::